alexdeplov/pleeq_com_static/blog/content/posts/how-to-downgrade-from-ios-26-to-ios-18-step-by-step-guide.md

 draft = false
 +++

-{{< conversation time="iPhone Forum Questions" >}}
-[
-  { "type": "user", "text": "Hey, I installed iOS 26 on my iPhone without backing up, and now it's full of bugs and battery drains fast.
-Do you know how to downgrade back to iOS 18?" }, { "type": "partner", "text": "Yeah, it can be unstable.
-You can downgrade using recovery mode with Finder or iTunes on your computer, but without a backup, it'll wipe your data clean. " }

-]
-{{< /conversation >}}

 To downgrade from iOS 26 to iOS 18, connect your iPhone to a Mac or PC, enter recovery mode, and restore via Finder or iTunes.
 This wipes your device, so back up first if possible.
 Without a backup, expect data loss.

 ## Why Downgrade iOS 26?
 Common Reasons and Considerations